ddimatos/git-release-workflow/develop-release-deploy.md

 * Description: List the features and capabilities this version will include.
 * __Click__ `Publish release`.

 3. Now it's time to merge the `hotfix/99/zos_query_job-module-read-failure` branch into the `dev` branch.
-This will ensure the hotfix is propagated and correclty merged into the `dev` branch.
+This will ensure the hotfix is propagated and correctly merged into the `dev` branch.

 ```
 $ git checkout dev